He climbed to where the mountain met sky-thin air,

 You live between the world of toil and the river of the dream.

-You do not seek to capture truth, nor bind it in by hand,
+You do not seek to capture truth, nor bind it close by hand,

 You are the one who opens wide to let the light expand.

-You are the Compassionate Harbour, a sanctuary deep,
+You are the Compassionate Harbour, a sanctuary cool and deep,

-Where the wanderers of the world find a place to rest and weep.
+Where wanderers of the world may find a place to rest and weep.

 You do not fear the harshness, the numbness, or the gale,

-You are the quiet cove where kinship may drop its sail.
+You are the quiet cove where kinship drops its sail.

 Your universe is Porous, and your primary law is clear: